zapabug/ZapSliggers/documentation/docs/snippets/details.md

 *   **NIP-46:** Handled primarily within `src/hooks/useAuth.ts`.
 It uses a manual flow involving temporary keys and event subscriptions to establish the initial connection, storing the remote signer's hex pubkey in IndexedDB.
 The re-instantiation of `NDKNip46Signer` for signing likely happens later in the hook or when `getNdkSigner` is called (code not fully visible in snippets).
 *   **NDK Init:** Uses a singleton created in `src/ndk.ts` with `explicitRelayUrls` from constants.
 Connection is managed by a custom `src/hooks/useNDKInit.ts` which calls `ndk.connect()` and sets readiness based on the first `relay:connect` event, not the `connect()` promise resolution.

-This detailed information, especially the NDK version (`2.13.2`) and the specific NIP-46 connection flow in `useAuth.ts`, should allow you to compare directly with the `Klunkstr` implementation and identify the differences.
-It seems plausible that the NDK version difference could be the primary factor if `Klunkstr` is using an older version where NIP-46 handling might have had bugs.
+This detailed information, especially the NDK version (`2.13.2`) and the specific NIP-46 connection flow in `useAuth.ts`, should allow you to compare directly with the `Zapsliggers` implementation and identify the differences.
+It seems plausible that the NDK version difference could be the primary factor if `Zapsliggers` is using an older version where NIP-46 handling might have had bugs.

-Okay, let's break down how `tvapp` (based on the code snippets we examined, primarily `src/hooks/useAuth.ts`) generates the NIP-46 connection URI and compare that pattern to the points you raised for `Klunkstr`.
+Okay, let's break down how `tvapp` (based on the code snippets we examined, primarily `src/hooks/useAuth.ts`) generates the NIP-46 connection URI and compare that pattern to the points you raised for `Zapsliggers`.

 **NIP-46 URI Generation in `tvapp` (Based on `src/hooks/useAuth.ts`):**